Free Incentive Charts for Kids

 What kind of behaviors can these sticker charts improve?

 Sticker charts can improve a wide variety of behaviors.

 Before you present the behavior plan to your child decide on the specific behaviors that you would like to encourage your child to improve each time around.
 The number of behaviors that your child can tackle at once will vary according to the age of the child, his personality, his resistance to change and the complexity of the behaviors.
 Don’t overwhelm the child.
 Choose a realistic list of specific behaviors that your child will be capable of improving.
 We suggest focusing on only one to three issues at a time.

-In the beginning, we recommend choosing behaviors which are easily achievable.
+In the beginning, we recommend choosing behaviors that are easily achievable.
 Your child will succeed in receiving stickers relatively easily and more importantly enjoy the other benefits of the program.
 She will be more enthusiastic about the behavior program and her chances of success.

 How do you introduce the concept to your child?